Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Introduction

 \textbf{Contributions}.
-We highlight the main contributions of this work.
-(1) A novel loss function that simultaneously minimizes intra-class distance and maximizes inter-class distances is proposed.
-(2) We propose a novel conditional network architecture that could incorporate the additional information about the domain attribution, which helps to boost the retrieval performance.
-(3) New state-of-the-art results have been obtained on several competitive SBIR tasks.
-In addition, we show our model can be directly extended to address the challenging zero-shot SBIR task.
+The main contributions of this paper include: (1) A novel network architecture DASE is introduced to incorporate the additional information about the domain attribution, which boosts the retrieval performance with both shallow and deep networks; (2) A novel loss function, the Multiplicative Euclidean Margin Softmax (MEMS), that optimizes a discriminative feature space where the maximum intra-class distance is smaller than the minimum inter-clsss distance; (3) Theoretical analysis is provided on the properties of the MEMS loss; (4) New state-of-the-art results have been obtained on several competitive SBIR tasks.